ggould256/bisector/README.md

 # Fuzzy Bisector for Git

+A conventional bisector, such as `git bisect`, searches a range of versions to find where a test went from passing to failing.
+This is famously achieved by recursively testing the version half way between the last known good and first known good revision.

+However a more common problem in modern codebases is that a test that used to usually pass now more often fails.
+A conventional bisect approach struggles to answer this question.

 This is a tool created to do the work of `git bisect` when you are concerned not with an outright failing test but with a change in the frequency with which a test fails.
 It is meant to solve both the "when did this test become